“It Is Finished!” Jesus Does Not Need Your Help

 Some churches deny the efficacy of Jesus' finished work on the cross, diminishing the gospel as the power of God for salvation, by insisting Jesus and the gospel need the help of man's innovation and perceived ability to make the gospel more palatable.
 This is demonstrated through gimmicks, sales pitches, bait and switch tactics, and playing to the primal desires of health, wealth, prosperity, ease, comfort, and happiness without accountability.

-Some churches deny the efficacy of Jesus' finished work on the cross by teaching unbiblical mantras such as:
+Some churches deny the sufficiency of Jesus' finished work on the cross by teaching unbiblical mantras such as:

 - "Christians have to earn the right to share the gospel with someone."